-Prerequisites: Completion of two advanced science courses (i.e. Advanced Earth Systems Science 1, Advanced Biology 1, or Advanced Chemistry 1).
-Completion of, or concurrent enrollment in AP Calculus.
+Prerequisites: Completion of Earth Systems Science 1 or Advanced Earth Systems Science 1 and either Biology 1 or Advanced Biology 1 or Chemistry 1 or Advanced Chemistry 1.
+Concurrent enrollment or completion of AP Calculus (completion recommended).

 This is intended as a second year course in physics designed for college-bound students who plan to major in engineering, medicine or one of the physical sciences.
 Completion of Adv Physics 1: AET, or AP Physics 1+ is highly recommended.
 This course emphasizes the application and synthesis of fundamental physics principles with introductory differential and integral calculus to the solution of rigorous problems.